Pinus gerardiana: Taxonomy

-The scientific name commemorates Captain Patrick Gerard, a British army officer of the Bengal Native Infantry who collected it during a 1823–25 military survey in India.
+The scientific name commemorates Captain Patrick Gerard, a British army officer of the Bengal Native Infantry. who collected it during a 1823–25 military survey in India.

+It was first published in A.B.Lambert, Descr.
+Pinus, ed.
+3, 2: 144 bis in 1832.

 Distribution and habitat

-P. gerardiana is native to Afghanistan, Tibet in China, Jammu-Kashmir in India, and Pakistan.
-Since it grows at high, mountainous altitudes, it inhabits valley floors in between high mountain ranges in the Himalayas, tending to grow among open vegetation on dry, sunny slopes.
+P. gerardiana is native to Afghanistan, Pakistan, India, and Tibet.
+It grows at elevations of 1800–3350 m.
+It inhabits valley floors in the Himalayas, tending to grow among open vegetation on dry, sunny slopes.